 Bernadette kept her hands folded on her lap as she rode the glass elevator up the 50-story building.
 She stopped at the eighth floor and looked down.
 So far, so good.
 The elevator was not real, but Bernadette's fear of heights was.
 She was conquering acrophobia by riding elevators, crossing bridges, and looking out of high-rise windows—without ever leaving her therapist's office.

-—in the confines of an environment in which they feel safe.
+in the confines of an environment in where they feel safe.
 Phobias might center on spiders, driving, heights, or

 A trip to a virtual world requires a computer, special software, and a helmet equipped with video screens and headphones.
 Electromagnetic sensors monitor heart rate and other physical responses.
 Once you don the helmet, the trip begins.
 The therapist monitors what you see on a computer screen and also manipulates some or all of the sensory input.

 Afraid of flying?
 Experience takeoff, flight, and landing without ever physically leaving the ground.

 The flight module might work like this: